jcrewerts/MyProject-Identifiers/README.md

 ![Project Workflow](ProjectWorkflow.png)

+#### Matlab

+* Add picture of matlab scripting

+* Add picture of DownSample

+* Add picture of if loop

+* Add picture of if loop for Error (description)

-#### Clear identification of data inputs
+* Add picture of data table

-*Explanation of Work flow

-#### Clear identification of analysis methods (workflows would be great here) and their advantages and disadvantages

-Specifically, I would like to see a written discussion on the website of the following:
+#### Python

+* Pulling in dataset

+* Heat Map correlation

+* From heat map, this is a jointplot I created

+* creating statistcal methods

+*Create Random forest machine learning test dataset and training dataset

+* Ranked decisions with explanation

+*Features IMportance - Condition

+* Decision Tree Picture from website

+* Add if we take away speed condition with mask

+* Add how I masked it

+#### Pros and Cons of using Random Forest/Decison Tree

+### Paragraph on topics below

-#### Incorporation of topics relevant to this class  - what from the class did you use in this project and why might it be useful for research projects like this?
+Incorporation of topics relevant to this class  - what from the class did you use in this project and why might it be useful for research projects like this?
 What are the advantages and disadvantages?
 Were there any assumptions or transformations needed?

 ### Objectives
 Why is there error?

+### Repeatability

-#### Ability to automate and reproduce your analysis (if the file input were to change, could this analysis be reproduced and how easily?)  - how will someone else reproduce this analysis?
+Ability to automate and reproduce your analysis (if the file input were to change, could this analysis be reproduced and how easily?)  - how will someone else reproduce this analysis?
 Is the data stored somewhere?
 Can I reproduce the figures easily?

 * How do I automate this analysis
 * Add steps

-## Questions for Website from Canvas

-#### Creation of one assignment based on your dataset for the class to complete - one can think of this of a task or homework assignment based on your project.
-(TASK)
+### Task for Class

+* Task about CSV of Ramp and creating Decision Tree.
+How does this relate to the E-W runs

 #### Other things I will look for: